 For more information, please contact us.

 Refunds & Cancellation Policy: Cancellation requests must be received by December 29, 2017.
 No refunds will be given after this date.
 Cancellation and refund requests must be given in writing and must be emailed to the VRLC.
-An administrative fee of $200 applies to all cancellations made at any time (including prior to December 29, 2017) to cover printing costs, food, and administrative costs.
+Prior to December 29, 2017, an administrative fee of $200 applies to all cancellations made at any time to cover printing costs, food, and administrative costs.
 Refunds will be processed within 30 days following your request.

 Please Note: Due to registration format we will be sending individual confirmation of participation.
 We suggest that you NOT make travel arrangements until you receive this confirmation.
 Please note that registering and submitting payment does NOT guarantee your participation.